xsampedro/quantum3_docs/output/realtime/gameplay/web-extensions/webhooks.md

 ### PathJoin

-If an actor joins or rejoins a room that was not removed from Photon Cloud this webhook will be fired.
+If an actor joins or rejoins a room that was not removed from memory yet, this webhook will be fired.

 The `Type` argument is set to `Join`.